Eusth/IPA/README.md

 3. Drag & drop the game exe onto **IPA.exe**
 4. Start the game as usual

+To verify it worked, start the game with the `--verbose` flag.
+If a new console window opens with debug info, then you're good.

 ## How To Uninstall

 1. Drag & drop the game exe onto **IPA.exe** while holding <kbd>Alt</kbd>